First things first: HAVE YOU BOUGHT AND READ J. MICHAEL MILLER’S BOOK, “The Divine Right of the Papacy in Recent Ecumenical Theology” YET?

 If you buy and read Miller’s dissertation, you will see that the previous seven chapters are an agonizing analysis of two sets of terms:

-IRREVERSIBILITY (cannot be abolished) and IMMUTABILITY (cannot be changed)
+IRREVERSIBILITY and IMMUTABILITY

 PETRINE OFFICE vs. PETRINE MINISTRY/FUNCTION